 PBMs are the gatekeepers to the vast majority of opioid prescriptions filled in the United States.
-Caremark, Express Scripts, and OptumRx (all named defendants here) manage the drug benefits for approximately eighty-nine percent of the market, or 238 million lives.
-PBMs design prescription drug benefit programs and create formularies which set the criteria and terms under which pharmaceutical drugs are reimbursed.
-They also determine numbers of refills permitted, number of pills per prescription, pre-authorization requirements, generic and branded drug co-pay amounts, and other criteria.
-PBMs thereafter commit to monitor their customers’ utilization, manage drug plans and overall employee wellbeing.
-In these ways, PBMs tout their ability to control and manage overall prescription drug utilization.
+For most of the relevant time period, Caremark, Express Scripts, and OptumRx (all named defendants here) managed the drug benefits for approximately ninety-five percent (95%) of the United States’ population or 253 million Americans.
+Today, they manage approximately 75%.

+PBMs design plans and create formularies which set the criteria and terms under which pharmaceutical drugs are reimbursed, numbers of refills permitted, number of pills per prescription, pre-authorization requirements, generic co-pay amount, branded drug co-pay amounts and other criteria.
+PBMs thereafter commit to monitor their customers’ utilization and to manage drug plans and overall customer wellbeing.
+In these ways, PBMs influence prescription drug utilization overall.

-Because PBMs are the intermediary between drug manufacturers, pharmacies, and ultimately patients, these companies control everything from pharmacy reimbursements to what drugs are covered under formularies.
+Because PBMs are the intermediary between drug manufacturers, pharmacies (including their own captive mail-order pharmacies and, in CVS’s case, their additional brick and mortar retail stores), and ultimately patients, these companies impact everything from pharmacy reimbursements to what drugs are covered under formularies and pursuant to what terms.
 In these ways, the PBMs influence which drugs enter the marketplace.
 Their fingerprints are on nearly every opioid prescription filled and they profit in myriad ways on every pill.

-Virginia and Rockbridge County have experienced a significant spike in opioid-related abuse and deaths in recent years.
+Virginia and Halifax County have experienced a significant spike in opioid-related abuse and deaths in recent years.
 The CDC found that Virginia was one of the states with a statistically significant increase in drug overdose death rates from 2015 to 2016.
 The CDC estimated that 1,405 people died from drug overdoses in Virginia in 2016.

-Accordingly, Plaintiff brings this action to recover damages and costs it has incurred as a result of the prescription drug abuse problem in Rockbridge County.
-Plaintiff seeks to recover those costs and damages from the Defendants because they are the entities that have substantially contributed to and profited from the scourge of opioid abuse in Rockbridge County.
+Accordingly, Plaintiff seeks an order compelling Defendants to halt their unlawful dangerous practices and to abate and remove the foreseeable public nuisance they knowingly caused and from which they have profited mightily.

-Plaintiff also seeks an order compelling the abatement and removal of the public nuisance the Defendants have created, knew their misconduct would likely create and from which they profited, by ceasing their unlawful promotion, distribution, reimbursement and sale of opioids, as well as treble damages, punitive damages and attorneys’ fees and costs in addition to granting any other equitable relief authorized by law.
+Plaintiff also seeks to recover damages for the costs it has and will incur as a result of Defendants’ unlawful conduct, which conduct will have multi-generational consequences for the County.
+Plaintiff seeks treble damages, punitive damages, disgorgement of all ill-gotten gains together with attorneys’ fees and costs in addition to any other equitable relief authorized by law.

 VENUE AND JURISDICTION